 - Make sure that the new role is selected from the Roles column, and move all of the permissions that you wish to grant the external user from the Unused Permissions column to the Assigned Permissions column, using the arrow icon.

 - Select Save.

-- Select the drop down menu arrow for the Assignment section, and, in the Assign to field, select External Profile to assign the role to a single user, or External Group to assign the role to a specific group of external users.
+- Click on the Assign to field, and select External Profile to assign the role to a single user, or External Group to assign the role to a specific group of external users.

 - Enter the email address of the external profile (or the external group).

 - This must be the e-mail address that the user uses to sign in to their CloudM Manage domain.